Copyright (c) 2002-2016 by Harald

 to use newer versions of the Photoshop SDK to add support for Photoshop

 plugins in non-Adobe applications.
-So it is to be expected that
+So incompatibilities with non-Adobe

 4. Free and Commercial Plugins